sfgz/sfgz_display/README.md

 # sfgz_display
+## English
 Shows Course-Datas on a screen with clock

-since sfgz_kursverwaltung 9.1.08 this part is outsourced to this own new extension **sfgz_display** .
+Since sfgz_kursverwaltung 9.1.08 this part is outsourced to this own new extension **sfgz_display**.
+## Deutsch
+Zeigt Kursdaten in enem Display

+Seit sfgz_kursverwaltung 9.1.08 wurde dieser Teil ausgelagert und mit dieser neuen Extension **sfgz_display** relaisiert.